Jellyverse (JLY) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Jellyverse Historical Price

-According to the latest data gathered on Jellyverse live price page, the current price of Jellyverse is 0.00584174USD.
-The circulating supply of Jellyverse(JLY) is 154.53M JLY , giving it a market capitalization of $902.70K.
+According to the latest data gathered on Jellyverse live price page, the current price of Jellyverse is 0.00506082USD.
+The circulating supply of Jellyverse(JLY) is 157.25M JLY , giving it a market capitalization of $792.92K.

 The Jellyverse Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of JLY based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.